antonioalberti/novagenesis/README.md

 EPGS - It is a lightweight version of PGCS aimed to be embedded into IoT devices.
 EPGS has its own structure and compilation procedures that are not required to run NG in Linux OS.
 There is a way to run an emulated EPGS in Linux, but it is under development.
 More details are given here: https://ieeexplore.ieee.org/document/7970111

 GIRS - It is a generic indirection resolution service (GIRS), which is nowadays integrated into NRNCS.
-GIRS selects which hash table service (HTS) will finally stores the name bindings and/or con- tents.
+GIRS selects which hash table service (HTS) will finally stores the name bindings and/or contents.
 GIRS selects the HTS service that is serving a certain name (or key) binary range, i.e. a subset of all possible binary numbers according to the number of bits of the key of a content or a name binding.
 Typically, a local domain can have several PSS, GIRS, and HTS instances.
 This approach has been replaced in 2021 by NRNCS.
 However, GIRS is an independent service that could be used together with PSS and HTS to replace the NRNCS in a distributed way.
 In other words, NRNCS integrates PSS, GIRS and HTS in a unique service.

 HTS - HTS provides a mechanism to retrieve already published bindings and deliver them directly to an authorized subscriber.
 Every HTS instance contains a hash table data structure where name bindings are stored in a key/value(s) format.
 GIRS determines to where a certain ID range will be stored by a division remainder.